Celebrity Super Spa

-Celebrity Super Spa is a British reality television show.
-It is broadcast on Channel 5, making its debut on 13 September 2013.
-The show is produced by ITV Studios and Motion Content Group and centres on six celebrities working in a real-life Spa in Liverpool, where they are taught to pluck, preen and pamper by Herbert Howe, a man with fifty years experience in the hair and beauty industry.
+Celebrity Super Spa is a British reality television series that aired on Channel 5 from 13 to 19 September 2013.
+The show was produced by ITV Studios and Motion Content Group and centres on six celebrities working in a real-life Spa in Liverpool, where they are taught to pluck, preen and pamper by Herbert Howe, a man with fifty years experience in the hair and beauty industry.

 The Voice of Ireland host Eoghan McDermott and Laura Jackson hosted the series; as confirmed on 15 July 2013.

 Format

 Six celebrities work in a real-life Spa in Liverpool, where they are taught to pluck, preen and pamper by Herbert Howe, a man with fifty years experience in the hair and beauty industry.
 During their time working at the Spa, they are partnered with a real hair & beauty apprentice.
 Howe and his team of experts will judge the performances of each pair across the series, and in every episode he will decide on who performed the best, thus being his 'Salon Stars', and on who performed the worst in the day's masterclass.
 Each masterclass is based upon a different treatment, such as massaging, and usually involves real clientele.
 In the final episode, Howe and his team of experts take into account each pair's performance throughout the series, with the winning apprentice (as a part of the winning pair) receiving £10,000 and an apprenticeship.